-Exercise makes tummy tuck recovery easier and may speed healing.
-Find out the best exercises after tummy tuck at each stage of recovery with our handy timeline.
+Lean about exercises for each stage of tummy tuck recovery with our handy timeline.
 As a bonus, Dr. Beldholm also shares 10 exercise tips for tummy tuck patients.
-You can even start exercising before abdominoplasty for best results.

 Tummy tuck recovery timeline